Devendra-23/Weather_Forecast_App-using-API-Integration/README.md

 # Weather_Forecast_App
-MVC website that enables users to check wind conditions and forecasts for one or more global locations.
-The website consists of two pages: the main view and the detail view.
-In the main view, users can search and list locations, and upon selecting a location, they are directed to the detail page.
-The detail page provides users with additional functionality to view comprehensive forecast information for the selected location.
+The MVC website is designed to empower users to check wind conditions and forecasts for global locations.
+It features a main view allowing users to search and list locations, with seamless navigation to a detailed view for in-depth forecast information upon selection.
+The GeoNames API enhances the search experience by providing location name suggestions, while the OpenWeather API supplies accurate weather data for the selected locations.
+This MVC architecture ensures a well-organized and scalable platform, separating concerns for improved maintainability and future feature expansion.

 # Techstack
 - Python, Django, HTML, CSS, JavaScript